 MK Dons, speaking of the former Wimbledon, took their club and nickname to the “new town” of Milton Keynes.
 That’s a town that didn’t exist until 1967 and was part of a massive effort to relocate areas bombed out during World War II.
 So it’s a new club in a new town; naturally, they have a new stadium, the 30,000-seat Stadium mk, which opened in 2007.
 I get the impression that Brits don’t really know what to make of MK Dons; their rivalry with AFC Wimbledon is sometimes called “The Derby That Shouldn’t Exist.”

 Oxford United, like their rivals Reading, are also just an hour from Paddington.
 And besides, any tourist will want to see Oxford, the university town known as “the city of dreaming spires.”
 Take a hop-on hop-off bus tour of the town, admire the world’s oldest university, and then head down to see an up-and-coming club in their 12,000-seat stadium.
+Here is what it was like when I went there.

 League Two London Clubs